klharp/Python-API-WeatherPy-VacationPy/README.md

 # Part II - VacationPy

+## Overview
-With the data from Part I, a heat map was generated for the 585 cities.
+With the data from Part I, ideal vacation locations were determined using jupyter maps and the Google Places API.

+A heat map was generated for the 585 cities.

 <img src="Images/cities.png" alt="Heat Map of Sample Cities">

-Data was reduced to include these ideal conditions
+Data was reduced to include these ideal conditions:

   * A max temperature lower than 80 degrees but higher than 70.